rubyonrailsfourbook/book/03-static-content/01-static-html.markdown

 This is a very simple HTML page and simple to create.
 However this is not a good solution.
 There are a few issues with this approach.
 The first issue is that layout and navigation, if any, must be updated

 #### The Layout
 The layout of the site, which we will talk out in the next chapter, will not be applied to these types of pages.
 They must be given there own style.
-This can major problem since you want your site to look the same everywhere.
+This can be great.
+But, if the goal of these pages is contact and about this might not be the best approach.

 #### The Location
 Since the advent of the asset pipeline, talked about later in this book, putting files in `public` is sort seems a bit wrong.
 This a public for error pages and that is about it.
 That is the attitude given the rails community.